sgDani/IndoorOutdoorGuidance/README.md

 For more info visit our documentation site: http://docs.indooratlas.com.

-Copy the files contained in the folder txt_files on internal storage of your smartphone.
+Copy the txt files contained in Basic\txt_files on internal storage of your smartphone.